AndyBoWu/xsafe/README.md

 - **🎨 Compact Placeholders**: Twitter-native styled placeholders that don't disrupt timeline flow
 - **🔧 Click to Reveal**: Option to reveal filtered content when needed
 - **🚫 Profile Picture Protection**: Smart filtering that excludes avatars and UI elements
+- **💰 Free Forever**: No premium features, no subscriptions, completely free to use

 ## 🎯 Perfect For